Abbott government: Climate Change

+Repeal of the carbon tax

 The Gillard government's Clean Energy Act 2011 had established carbon pricing in Australia.
 However, Gillard had promised not to introduce a carbon tax during her 2010 election campaign, and Abbott as Opposition Leader had campaigned strongly against the legislation as a broken Labor election promise, which he promised to repeal if elected.
 Abbott delivered his election promise to remove the carbon tax with the support of the Senate cross bench in July 2014.

-- 2014 United Nations Climate Change Conference at Lima
+2014 United Nations Climate Change Conference at Lima

 In December 2014 during the 2014 United Nations Climate Change Conference in Lima, the Abbott government pledged $200 million over four years to the Green Climate Fund.
 The government said: "The pledge to the Green Climate Fund will facilitate private sector-led economic growth in the Indo-Pacific region with a particular focus on investment in infrastructure, energy, forestry ... and emissions reduction programmes."